 - visitors aren’t tracked across websites (compared to GA which does track visitors across many websites)

-- fingerprints change daily for every visitor meaning no visitor can be followed across days within the same website, and no user profiles can be generated when cookies are disabled
+- a user cannot be tracked across days within the same website (no user profiles can be generated when cookies are disabled)

 How to avoid asking user for consent (including cookie consent)